How to Handle Difficult Conversations at Work: 4 Amazing Tips to Follow

 2. Prioritize Facts over Feelings

-You might also feel overwhelmed in cases because you might have a nice equation with a person otherwise and did not expect such difficult conversations to happen in the first place.
-So, the best way is to first gather all facts and then take action towards the expected outcome.
+Feeling overwhelmed is natural, especially if you have a good relationship with the person and didn’t expect such difficult conversations.
+The best approach is to gather all the facts first and then take appropriate action towards the desired outcome.

 Learn about the best strategies for effective team management